 How does failing over to the secondary linked cache work?

 Automatic failover across Azure regions isn't supported for geo-replicated caches.
 In a disaster-recovery scenario, customers should bring up the entire application stack in a coordinated manner in their backup region.
 Letting individual application components decide when to switch to their backups on their own can negatively impact performance.

 One of the key benefits of Redis is that it's a very low-latency store.
 If the customer's main application is in a different region than its cache, the added round-trip time would have a noticeable impact on performance.
 For this reason, we avoid failing over automatically because of transient availability issues.

 To start a customer-initiated failover, first unlink the caches.
 Then, change your Redis client to use the connection endpoint of the (formerly linked) secondary cache.
 When the two caches are unlinked, the secondary cache becomes a regular read-write cache again and accepts requests directly from Redis clients.

-Learn more about the Azure Cache for Redis Premium tier.
+Learn more about Azure Cache for Redis features.